.ky: History

 IANA received a request to establish the .ky ccTLD in April 1995.
 From 1995 to 2002, the .ky ccTLD registry was operated by an individual, Clint Mole, initially as an employee of the Cayman Islands government, but then later under contract with a company Domain Name Trust (DNT).
 In 2002, the Cayman Islands government established the Information and Communications Technical Authority (ICTA) and contacted ICANN requesting that administrative operation be changed to ICTA.
 In June 2003, IANA and ICANN concluded that the .ky ccTLD should be redelegated to ICTA.

 In January 2015 the Cayman Islands ICTA announced a partnership with Uniregistry for the operation of the .ky name extension.
-Uniregistry became the first ICANN accredited registrar to retail .ky names on March 2, 2015.
+Uniregistry became the exclusive accredited registrar to retail .ky names on 2 March 2015.

+In February 2020 GoDaddy announced that it had acquired Uniregistry's registrar business and with it the exclusive .ky deal.

+Identity

+Logo

+The logo was designed by Darren Cornwell and approved on 17 December 2014 as Uniregistry took on the .ky namespace.
+It's a representation of the islands based on their geographical dimensions (the largest island being Grand Cayman, the next being Cayman Brac and finally Little Cayman).
+The blue was chosen to represent the sea that surrounds the islands.